morrislaptop/spark/readme.md

 You may also wish to review the `SparkServiceProvider` class that was installed in your application.
 This provider is the central location for customizing your Spark installation.

+Note that installing Spark should be done while crafting your application.
+Installing Spark after running commands such as `php artisan app:name MyApp` may result in errors when trying to install.

 <a name="defining-subscription-plans"></a>
 ## Defining Subscription Plans